Boris Pankin: Soviet Foreign Minister

 Pankin had only 82 days to serve as Foreign Minister before the Soviet Union's collapse in 1991.
 In that short period, he established diplomatic relations with the State of Israel, began the Soviet-US disarmament process, brought the Soviet Union closer to the European Union and purged the KGB from the ranks of the Soviet Foreign Ministry.

 Later career

-After the Collapse of the Soviet Union Pankin was named Russian Ambassador to the Court of St. James (UK), where he served until 1993.
+After the dissolution of the Soviet Union, Pankin was named Russian Ambassador to the Court of St James's (UK), where he served until 1993.

 Pankin now lives in Västerort in Stockholm, Sweden, and works as a lecturer and writer.
 In January 2005 he was given the "Stockholm Citizen of the Month Award" by the local government, recognizing his dedication and loyalty to his adopted home - the city of Stockholm.
 Boris Pankin sits on the Board of Advisors of the Global Panel Foundation - an NGO known for working behind-the-scenes in conflict areas.